 Course content is developed and owned by ALG other than in the case of a number of the elective units within the massage courses, where the content is owned by the respective contract trainer.
 ALG offers its courses to both domestic and international students.
-The FY15 revenue derived by the domestic and international offering respectively is summarised in the table below:
+The H1, FY16 and full year FY15 revenue derived by the domestic and international offering respectively is summarised in the table below: